briannemcgrath/PFDA/project/README.md

 Before running the code, ensure you have the following:
 - Python
 - Required libraries:
     - `pandas`
     - `numpy`
     - `matplotlib`
     - `seaborn`
     - `skikit-learn`
-    - `sqlite3`
+    - `sqlite3`(Built-in with Python)
-- Clone this repository and run the Jupyer notebook files to see the analysis and machine learning in action.
+- Clone this repository and run the Jupyter Notebook `project.ipynb`.

+The notebook contains information on loading the dataset, performing exploratory data analysis, applying machine learning models for anomaly detection, and storing anomalies in an SQLite database for querying.

 ## **References:**